PlatinMarket/electron-zebra/README.md

 ## Usage

-Get default device index and all the supported devices attached to the server system.
+Get the default device's index and all the supported devices attached to the server system.

 ```
 REQUEST